 Handling Chemicals and Equipment

-- Students must wear American National Standards Institute (ANSI)-approved eye protection whenever chemicals, heat, or glassware are used by either the teacher or the students in the laboratory.
-Students should wear appropriate personal apparel at all times in the laboratory and also avoid wearing loose or flammable clothing; long hair should be tied back.
+- Students should wear appropriate personal apparel at all times in the laboratory and avoid wearing loose or flammable clothing.
+Closed-toe shoes are required.
+Flip-flops, sandals, or open or exposed footwear are prohibited.
+Long hair should be tied back.

 - Students must never remove chemicals, equipment, or supplies from the laboratory area.

 - Students must carefully examine all equipment before and after each use and report any broken or defective equipment to the teacher immediately.